jake-bladt/uofi/independentstudy/191122-azuredevops.md

 * Export existing build to YAML
 * ADO multiphase pipelines allow for an integrated CI/CD pipeline, eliminating the need for separate build and deploy pipelines, which require a hand-off between them.
 * If ADO lists "builds" instead of "pipelines," I'll need to activate pipelines before I can work in YAML.
+* Self-hosted agents are required in order to deploy to on-premise servers.